Csesztes/2021-12-27--Web-Scrapping---Advertisement-Bot/README.md

 # 2021-12-27--Web-Scrapping---Advertisement-Bot
-A bot for checking a advertisements and notifies the user if there is a new one via email.
+A bot for checking a advertisements for every 5 minutes and notifies the user if there is a new one via email.

 Demo: https://youtu.be/IFKTGGOBiKY